Bayesian estimation in multiple comparisons

 5 Discussion and conclusion

 Let us briefly revisit the main points discussed in this tutorial.
-First, we reviewed some of the reasons that hierarchical models are superior to non-hierarchical models.
-Because extreme values, or values from conditions with few observations, are shrunk towards the mean, our estimates are more reliable and generally more conservative.
-It therefore follows that comparisons derived from such estimates will also be more reliable.
-Second, we saw how a Bayesian approach offers additional advantages through the use of priors, which themselves can cause shrinkage in our estimates (this is true even in non-hierarchical Bayesian models).
-Bayesian models provide complete posterior distributions on estimates, which by extension means that we have access to probability distributions of credible parameter values for multiple comparisons as well.
+First, we reviewed why hierarchical models are often superior to non-hierarchical models.
+By shrinking extreme values or estimates from conditions with few observations toward the mean, hierarchical models produce more reliable and generally more conservative estimates, which in turn make derived comparisons more robust.
+Second, we highlighted the additional advantages of a Bayesian approach.
+Priors can introduce shrinkage even in non-hierarchical Bayesian models, while Bayesian flexibility allows us to estimate variance directly, addressing issues like heteroscedasticity.
+Finally, Bayesian models provide posterior distributions for estimates, giving us access to probability distributions of credible parameter values for multiple comparisons.

 Two perspectives to data analysis were entertained in this tutorial: parameter estimation and hypothesis testing.
 While the former was the primary goal here, the latter is often useful and sometimes necessary, depending on our research question(s).
 To center our discussion on parameter estimation, we focused on credible intervals (specifically, HDIs), whose interpretation is much more intuitive than that of Frequentist confidence intervals.
 In the context of hypothesis testing, we considered Bayes Factors and the use of functions such as hypothesis()